apache/arrow-julia/README.md

 Please see this [document](https://arrow.apache.org/docs/memory_layout.html) for a description of the Arrow memory layout.

 ***WARNING*** As of right now this package uses Julia `Ptr` (pointer) objects and "unsafe" methods.
 This is for performance reasons.
-Hopefully this will change once this package is adapted for Julia 0.7 (should happen soon).
+It should in principle be possible to make this package completely safe, but we are waiting on some performance improvements in `Base`.
 While Arrow.jl has been tested and should be safe with proper usage, it is up to the user to make sure that their Arrow.jl objects reference the appropriate locations in data.
-If the user, for example, uses an Arrow.jl object to reference data past the end of an array, the resulting program will segfault!
-Fortunately writing is safe, so you will not be able to write past the ends of a buffer.
+If the user, for example, uses an
+Arrow.jl object to reference data past the end of an array, the resulting program will segfault!

 ## Installation